Overview of Oregon’s State Plan Personal Care Program

 Before You Apply

 Prior to submitting an application for the State Plan Personal Care Program, applicants need to ensure they meet the eligibility criteria.
 Applying when over the income and / or asset limit(s) will be cause for denial of benefits.
-The American Council on Aging offers a free Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.
-Take the Medicaid Eligibility Test.
+The American Council on Aging offers a Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.

 Application Process

-Additional information about the State Plan Personal Care Program can be found here.
+Although not necessarily intended for a consumer audience, additional information about the State Plan Personal Care Program can be found here.
 Persons can also contact the Aging and Disability Resource Connection (ADRC) of Oregon at 1-855-673-2372.
-The Oregon Department of Human Services (ODHS) Office of Aging and People with Disabilities (APD) administers the State Plan Personal Care Program.
+The Oregon Department of Human Services (ODHS) Office of Aging and People with Disabilities (APD) administers the SPPC Program.

 Approval Process & Timing